joeltho26/JAVA-Series/Methods.md

 - #### Non-Access Modifiers:
   - ##### Static Methods:
     - they are called directly and not via instances
+    - static methods can be accessed inside another static method or public method.
+    - public method cannot be accessed inside a static method
   ```
       class First {
          static void printDetails () {